togayther/react-native-cnblogs/README.md

 ## react-native-cnblogs

-This is based on the react-native implementation of the cnblogs.com's mobile client, because I have no money to buy expensive Apple computer, the current version only supports android platform. if you have any comments or suggestions, welcome feedback.
+This is based on the react-native implementation of the cnblogs.com's mobile client for android and ios. if you have any comments or suggestions, welcome feedback.

 ## some screenshot